-C-MViews currently uses a common, shared component repository as a shared object store, and high-performance, single-user repositories.
+C-MViews currently uses a common, shared component repository as a shared object store, and highperformance, single-user repositories.
 A database server is provided to moderate access to the shared object store.
 This allows a group of collaborating environments to provide high-speed data storage for each developer's alternatives, supports sharing of these alternatives, and handles change description broadcasting between developers.
+A central server is used, rather than developer-to-developer communication, so a definitive copy of the whole system is always available for new developers.
+This also allows synchronous editing to be controlled from one location.

 A component alternative in one developer's object store may be merged with a version in another's object store.
 Thus a component's object, its sub-component objects, and its version objects must be copied from one object store to another.
-As C-MViews knows about the aggregation structures present between software components, it can import and export the sub-components of a component automatically.
+As C-MViews knows about the aggregation structures present between software components, it can import and export the subcomponents of a component automatically.

 The shared repository acts as a form of distributed database by ensuring objects created in any developer's object space are always unique.
 When editing different alternatives two developers may create different objects which represent the same conceptual view or base component.
-Subsequent merging of these alternatives will result in redundancy that can be resolved by discarding one object in favour of the other.
+Subsequent merging of these alternatives will result in redundancy that can be resolved by any of the collaborators discarding one of these objects in favour of the other.

 Our current C-SPE prototype detects structural and semantic conflicts as they occur during the merging process, and presents invalid or error change descriptions to the merging developer.
-C-MViews currently does not, however, give developers any assistance in rearranging updates to resolve conflicts).
+C-MViews currently does not, however, give developers any assistance in rearranging updates to resolve conflicts and at present only allows two versions to be merged at a time.
+Free-edited textual views may have multiple versions but C-SPE does not give any support to merging these alternatives (this must be done manually).
 C-SPE currently lacks a mechanism for relating different component versions.
 For example, if changes are made to several classes to implement one new system feature, these version relationships are not documented.
 It is thus difficult for developers to trace between related updates to different classes and frameworks.